 “Californians should not have to suffer the abusive tactics of those who would push foreclosure behind the back of an unsuspecting homeowner,” stated Governor Brown.
 “These new rules make the foreclosure process more transparent so that loan services cannot promise one thing while doing the exact opposite.”

 The Homeowner Bill of Rights prohibits a series of inherently unfair bank practices that have needlessly forced thousands of Californians into foreclosure.
 The law restricts dual-track foreclosures, where a lender forecloses on a borrower despite being in discussions over a loan modification to save the home.
 It also guarantees struggling homeowners a single point of contact at their lender with knowledge of their loan and direct access to decision makers, and imposes civil penalties on fraudulently signed mortgage documents.
 In addition, homeowners may require loan servicers to document their right to foreclose.
+However, it may depend on the type of lender used, whether it is a private lender similar to this Flagstar Bank physician loan services or public lenders such as a local bank.

 Local realtor Robert Bell, of Bell Real Estate Services, has had clients that have experienced such situations.